Excalibur Hotel and Casino: Medieval shows

 Excalibur has featured two medieval-themed shows since its opening, both taking place in a 900-seat dinner theater.
 Jousting has been a signature aspect of both shows.
 Performances take place in a dirt arena, and meals are served medieval-style, without utensils.

 The original show, King Arthur's Tournament, included 45 actors and 15 horses upon its opening.
 The show closed in January 1999, after approximately 5,600 performances.
 It was replaced a month later by a revamped version known as Tournament of Kings.
 More than $2 million was spent to update the show and remodel the arena.
 Both shows were created by the French-born producer Peter Jackson, who died shortly before Tournament of Kings was launched.
 His son, Patrick Jackson, took over as producer.

 Tournament of Kings incorporates pyrotechnics and various stunt work, including sword fights.
 As of 2008, the cast included up to 38 humans and 11 horses.
 The show had a total of 30 horses, kept in an air-conditioned facility behind the resort.
 As of 2010, it was the only show in Las Vegas to feature horses.
 King Arthur's Tournament had featured female horse riders, although it would not be until 2014 that Tournament of Kings introduced its first female rider.

 Tournament of Kings is popular among families.
 It is the Strip's longest-running dinner show, and also one of its longest-running shows in general.
 Excalibur is the world's top buyer of Cornish game hens, having served 6.7 million of them through the show from its original opening in 1990 through 2018.

 Dragon show

 In 1993, the resort debuted a three-story animatronic dragon, part of a show in which it faced off against a mechanical statue of Merlin.
 The show took place at the moat entrance, and was performed hourly each night.
 The fire-breathing dragon was created by Alvaro Villa's company, AVG Inc, and took nine months to build.
 A six-story dragon had previously been considered.
 The dragon and Merlin effects were generally considered underwhelming.
 In 2002 and 2003, readers of the Las Vegas Review-Journal named the show as the city's worst attraction.
-The show ended around 2003, although the dragon remains intact, hidden beneath the drawbridge.
+The show ended around 2003, although for nearly 20 years the dragon remained intact, hidden beneath the drawbridge..
+After tourists began looking for the dragon and uploading their videos online, a wall was built and the tracks were disassembled for good.